olalonde/proof-of-assets/README.md

-The assets proof is done by signing a message with all the private keys of a Bitcoin wallet or alternatively, with the private master key of an HD wallets and published alongside its chain code.
+The assets proof is done by signing a message with all the private keys of a Bitcoin wallet or alternatively, with the private master key of an HD wallet and published alongside its chain code.

 The message to sign is `blockhash + '|' + message`.
 Where `+` represents
 concatenation.

-The blockhash represents the latest block hash of the currency's blockchain.
+The `blockhash` represents the latest block hash (with at least 6 confirmations) of the `currency`'s blockchain.

 This block hash can be used by verifiers to determine how long ago the PoA was produced.
 A PoA that was produced a long time ago could indicate